-He has been visiting the Department of Computing at Imperial College London for a period of 4-months, working on developing deep learning solutions for behavioral modeling of complex analog integrated circuits.
+He has been visiting the Department of Computing at Imperial College London for a period of 4-months, working on developing deep learning solutions for behavioral modeling of integrated circuits

 Ramin has completed an M.Sc. in Electronic Engineering at Politecnico di Milano (2015) and has got his B.Sc. in Electrical Engineering – Electronics at Ferdowsi University of Mashhad (2012).

-As a junior AI scientist, he offers solid knowledge in machine learning, bio-machine learning, deep learning, neuromorphic systems, biological systems modeling, electronic circuit design, simulation and verification in submicron CMOS technologies, discrete and integrated analog / digital circuits and electronic control unit (ECU) design.
+As a junior AI scientist, he offers solid knowledge in interpretable machine learning, recurrent neural networks, deep learning, neuromorphic systems, brain-inspired learning systems and dynamic systems modeling.

 Dynamic Systems Modeling